fotonn-desktop/fotonn-app/README.md

-# Welcome to the Fotonn Issue Tracker
+# Fotonn Desktop – Issue Tracker

+Welcome to the official issue tracker for **Fotonn Desktop**.

+Fotonn is a minimalistic, **local-first note-taking app built for focus, privacy, and ownership**.
-Welcome to the official repository for Fotonn Desktop development.
-This is the central hub for tracking our progress, managing releases, and collaborating with the community.
+This repository is the central hub for tracking bugs, discussing features, and collaborating with the community.

-> Fotonn is a minimalistic local first note-taking app build for focus, privacy and ownership

 ## 🤝 How to Contribute
-We value your feedback!
-To keep everything organized, we use Issue Templates.
-When you create a new issue, please select the appropriate category:
-- **Bug Reports:** Found a bug?
-Use the **Bug report** template to help us squash it.
+I welcome community feedback and contributions!

+When opening an issue, please use the correct template:

+- **Bug Reports** – If something is broken or not working as expected
-- **Feature Requests:** Have an idea to make Fotonn better?
-Let us know and use the **Feature template**!
+- **Feature Requests** – Suggestions to improve Fotonn

+Using the templates helps me review and resolve issues faster.

+## 📌 Before Opening an Issue

+Please take a moment to:

+- Search existing issues to avoid duplicates
+- Make sure you're running the **latest version**

+## 🗺 Roadmap
+Curious about what’s coming next?

+Check the [Roadmap](https://fotonn.com/roadmap) to see planned features and upcoming improvements.

-## 📦 Releases & Roadmap
+## 📦 Releases
 Stay up to date with the latest versions of Fotonn Desktop:
 - **GitHub Releases:** You can grab the latest or previous versions of the app in the releases section.
 - **Official Website:** You can also get the latest stable version at [fotonn.com](https://fotonn.com).
-- **Roadmap:** The official roadmap can be found at [Roadmap](https://fotonn.com/roadmap).

 ## 📍 Quick Links
 - [Documentation](https://fotonn.com/documentation)